DianaWangui/30DayOfDiscipline/python/README.md

 The game can accomodate other questions, I only used two questions when I implemented this

+# PROJECT 2

-# University Simple Project Using Abstraction
+# University Simple Project Using Abstraction (PROJECT 2)

 This Python project demonstrates the concept of abstraction in object-oriented programming using abstract classes and methods.
 The code models entities in a university, such as courses, branches, and students, showcasing the organization and structure provided by abstraction.